6th Kansas Militia Infantry Regiment

 The 6th Kansas Militia Regiment was a militia regiment that served in the Union Army during the American Civil War.
 Mobilized on October 9 in response to Price's Missouri Expedition, the unit was originally commanded by Colonel James D. Snoddy.
 After the regiment was sent into Missouri as part of the division of Major General James G. Blunt, Snoddy attempted to lead it back to Kansas, which led to his arrest.
-Veteran officer James Montgomery replaced Blunt.
+Veteran officer James Montgomery replaced Snoddy.
 The regiment may have been lightly engaged at the Battle of Byram's Ford on October 22, and fought in the Battle of Westport the next day.
 The regiment was disbanded on October 29, the crisis having passed.

 Service

-The 6th Kansas Militia was mobilized on October 9, 1864, in response to Price's Missouri Expedition, the Governor of Kansas Thomas Carney having ordered the mobilization of the state militia that day.
-There were 530 or 550 to 650 men in field service the 6th Kansas Militia, who were drawn from Linn County.
+The 6th Kansas Militia was mobilized on October 9, 1864, in response to Price's Missouri Expedition, the Governor of Kansas, Thomas Carney, having ordered the mobilization of the state militia that day.
+Major General Samuel R. Curtis, who was commanding the Union response to Price's campaign, declared martial law the following day.
+There were 530 or 550 to 650 men from the 6th Kansas Militia in field service, who were drawn from Linn County.
+Linn County was on the Missouri–Kansas border.
 The regiment's muster roll lists 788 men in the unit, but only the unit's mounted men were sent into the field, with the remainder staying behind in Mound City.
 The regiment was originally commanded by Colonel James D. Snoddy, a partisan newspaper editor.
-Major General Samuel R. Curtis, who was commanding the Union response to Price's campaign, assigned the regiment to the division of Union Army Major General James G. Blunt, who Snoddy was politically opposed to.
-Blunt assigned the 6th Kansas Militia to the brigade of Colonel Charles W. Blair, but Snoddy instead insisted on taking orders through militia officer William Fishback.
+Curtis assigned the regiment to the division of Union Army Major General James G. Blunt, who Snoddy was politically opposed to.
+Blunt was politically affiliated with United States Senator James H. Lane; one of Snoddy's last acts before taking the field was to publish statements in his newspaper which alledged that Lane engaged in "the prostitution of public funds" and "unblushing licentiousness everywhere".
+Blunt assigned the 6th Kansas Militia to the brigade of Colonel Charles W. Blair, but Snoddy instead insisted on taking orders through militia Brigadier General William Fishback.